teka23/gzr/README.md

 ## Status and Support

-Gazer is **NOT** supported or warranteed by Looker in any way.
+Gazer is **NOT** supported or warranteed by Google and Looker in any way.
 Please do not contact Looker support for issues with Gazer.
 Issues can be logged via https://github.com/looker-open-source/gzr/issues

 ## Installation